Skip to Main Content

 (Modified from Duke University Medical Center)

-1. ASSESS the patient Start with the patient; determine a clinical problem or question that arises from the care of the patient.
-The six steps of the EBP process
+ASSESS Start with the patient; determine a clinical problem or question that arises from the care of the patient.

-2. ASK a focused clinical question Construct a well-built clinical question derived from the case.
+ASK Construct a well-built clinical question derived from the case.

-3. ACQUIRE evidence to answer the question Select the appropriate resource(s) and conduct a search.
+ACQUIRE Select the appropriate resource(s) and conduct a search.

-4. APPRAISE the quality of the evidence Appraise that evidence for its validity (closeness to the truth) and applicability (usefulness in clinical practice).
+APPRAISE Appraise the evidence for its validity (closeness to the truth) and applicability (usefulness in clinical practice).

-5. APPLY the evidence to patient care Return to the patient; integrate the evidence with clinical expertise and patient preferences; apply it to practice.
+APPLY Return to the patient; integrate the evidence with clinical expertise and patient preferences; apply it to practice.

 The following guides offer more information about the steps in the EBP process: